bmitchinson/v2.mitchinson.dev/source/_drafts/spotilight-notes.md

 gallery:
 ---

-I'm building a lightweight showcase for spotify playlists in attempt to better share libraries across streaming services.
-Built open source without using JS frameworks in an attempt to learn fundamentals the right way.
+I'm building a SPA to showcase your public spotify playlists across streaming services.
+Built open source without using any JS frameworks in an attempt to learn fundamentals the right way.

 # [GitHub](https://github.com/bmitchinson/Spotilight) ● [Live Demo](/Spotilight)